CultureHQ/adequate_serialization/README.md

 #### :optional

 There are times when you want to include an attribute that you normally wouldn't.
 For example, if you have both `Post` and `Comment` objects, normally you wouldn't include the `post` attribute on the child `comment` objects.
 However, if you're serializing just the comment, it might be useful to have the `post` attached.
-In this case, you could mark the attribute as `optional` and it would only be included if it was listed in the `:includes` option passed to the `serialized` method, as in:
+In this case, you could mark the attribute as `optional` and it would only be included if it was listed in the `:includes` option passed to the `as_json` method, as in:

 ```ruby
 class PostSerializer < AdequateSerialization::Serializer